anton-salata/tg-bot-boilerplate/README.md

 This repository serves as a boilerplate for creating Telegram bots using .NET Core.
 It includes examples of how to send text messages, photos, and files.
 Additionally, it features a built-in HTTP request/response tracker to log all HTTP interactions made by the bot.

+### HTTP Log Viewer for Analyzing Captured Logs

+For a convenient and user-friendly way to analyze HTTP request and response logs captured using this Telegram bot boilerplate solution, check out the [HTTP Log Viewer repository](https://github.com/anton-salata/http-log-viewer).
+It provides a comprehensive web-based interface to visualize, search, and interpret the captured logs effortlessly.

 ![UI Screenshot](images/ui.png)

 ## Features